VictorN326/Crane-Problem/README.md

 # II.
 Create video demo for a running implementation format is same as Project 1
+Video Youtube link if don't want to access the mp4: https://youtu.be/TiUHhgkC9FQ

 # III.
 Complete the todo sections in the cranes_algs.hpp, update the readme file with team member names and email ID.